stellarscripts/stellar_firma_transcripts/_posts/2020-09-25-stellarfirmaseason2bloopers-part2.md

 #### TIM

-No! __[Erin laughs loudly]__ Of course not!
+No!
+No. __[Erin laughs loudly]__ Of course not!

 ##### [everyone laughs]

 #### BEN

-Your burb-- boobs are reverberating at the exact opposite of radio frequencies, thus eliminating any sound waves!
+Your-- your burb-- boobs are reverberating at the exact opposite of radio frequencies, thus eliminating any sound waves!

 #### TIM

-It's just that what we'll do is they'll foley put in shaking, so obviously if you're continuously shaking...
+It's just that what we'll do is they'll foley put in shaking, so obviously, if you're continuously shaking...

 #### ERIN